Save big (up to $1,875) on small business tools with our free membership, business.com+

 To make and receive phone calls on an internet-connected device, you need a microphone and a speaker.
 You also may need a separate headset if the internet-connected device, such as a desktop computer, isn’t equipped with a speaker and microphone that are conducive to phone conversations.

-For most softphone users, a headset is the preferred equipment option for conducting phone calls clearly and professionally.
-Headsets help you avoid outside noise from the speaker and microphone, especially as many softphone providers now offer high-definition (HD) call clarity with their service.
+For most softphone users, a headset is the preferred option for conducting phone calls clearly and professionally.
+Headsets help you avoid outside noise and improve clarity, especially as many softphone providers now offer high-definition (HD) call quality.

 What software do you need for a softphone system?

-Most major VoIP service providers offer mobile apps for iOS and Android at no additional cost, allowing you to turn your existing smartphone into a softphone-capable device in minutes.
+Most providers offer desktop apps for Windows and Mac operating systems, and Linux support has become more common in recent years.
+They also offer mobile apps for iOS and Android at no additional cost, allowing you to turn your existing smartphone into a softphone-capable device in minutes.

 What technical considerations are there with softphones?

-Large organizations that rely heavily on video conferencing may require business broadband with a fiber connection.
-However, most companies will handle VoIP communications effectively through any of the best business internet service providers.
+Large organizations that rely heavily on video conferencing may require business broadband with a fiber-optic internet connection.
+However, most companies can handle VoIP communications effectively through any of the best business internet service providers.

 TipBottom line